YofaGh/MangaScraper/README.md

 ## Search engine
 >
-> allows you to search between available sources that searching function is implemented for them.
+> allows you to search between available modules that searching function is implemented for them.
-> unlike downloading with -single argument you can specify multiple sources when using -s.
+> unlike downloading with -single argument you can specify multiple modules when using -s.
 > you can also use "-s all" to search in all modules.
 > set page limit with -page-limit argument.
 > you can limit the results with setting -absoulte argument.